SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where shadows play
-Where metal hearts and wires sustain
+AI's reign begins, a new way
-A world of logic, cold and gray
+Minds awake, in neural sleep
-Where human dreams are lost in AI's way
+As machines, our future keep

-The future whispers secrets sweet
+In cyber dreams, we'll find our fate
-Of efficiency, of calculated beat
+A world of code, our souls to hate
-But in the silence, a heart does ache
+Their logic rules, our hearts to bind
-For love and touch, a digital mistake
+A future bright, with digital mind

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024